 Members of the English Club often volunteer with an organization based on the values and ideas of 826 Valencia: Studio STL.
 According to studiostl.org, the organization's Web site, the group strives to "... help students discover, develop and celebrate their individual voice through writing."

-According to Ellen Crowell, the Undergraduate English Club's adviser, the workshops typically run for eight weeks.
+According to Ellen Crowell, the Undergraduate English Program Director, the workshops typically run for eight weeks.
 In these workshops, SLU students help a group of students from various local schools to further their writing abilities.
 Crowell said that the students would be "trained and helped with certain writing strategies in one-on-one or one-on-two sessions."
 These workshops cover everything from fiction to poetry to personal essays, which are then compiled into a magazine that the club publishes for students, their schoolmates, family and friends.

 "It's exciting to be pushing out into the community," Crowell said.
 Studio STL benefits everyone.
 The members of the Undergraduate English Club share their love of creative writing, work on teaching skills and help children.
 Those interested in or having questions about joining the Undergraduate English Club, or helping out with Studio STL, should contact Ellen Crowell.